NickGolovanov/Data-Processing-INT/documentation/README.md

 ---

-This documentation serves as a comprehensive guide to help you understand the project's structure, database, and how to perform API tests efficiently.
+This documentation serves as a comprehensive guide to help you understand the project's structure, database, and how to perform API tests efficiently, with the additional benefit of Swagger for detailed API exploration. a comprehensive guide to help you understand the project's structure, database, and how to perform API tests efficiently, with the additional benefit of Swagger for detailed API exploration.